keithrbennett/keithrbennett.github.io/blog/_posts/2020-05-07-add-bootstrap-to-rails-6-with-two-shell-commands.md

 in the form of time saved for you.
 If you think I could be useful on your project, or would just like to say hello, please give me a holler at [kbennett@bbs-software.com](mailto:kbennett@bbs-software.com).

-    A   ----

-This article may be improved over time.
-To see its revisions you can go to its [Github commit history](https://github.com/keithrbennett/keithrbennett.github.io/commits/master/blog/_posts/2020-05-07-adding-bootstrap-to-rails-6.md).

 ----

 Note: The patch (#1) originally published with this article did not include some configuration code needed to